Tactical Urbanism Forges Bonds and Strengthens Communities

 Makeshift bus stop benches.
 Performance stages built in unused alleyways.
 Roads and parking lanes transformed into pedestrian-only zones.
 These are but a few examples of an evolving design trend known as “tactical urbanism.”

-Citizen HKS is increasingly taking on new projects under the umbrella of tactical urbanism, most notably in Richmond, Virginia.
+Citizen HKS, the firm’s public interest design initiative, is increasingly taking on new projects under the umbrella of tactical urbanism, most notably in Richmond, Virginia.

-In 2020, as COVID-19 created a prescient need for social distancing and outdoor spaces for dining and socializing, Cooper, who served as president of AIA Richmond at the time, worked with Venture Richmond to develop the city’s Picnic in a Parklet program.
-The initiative transformed parking spaces in front of restaurants into “streeteries” and multi-use spaces.
-The HKS Richmond team partnered with Ms. Bee’s Juice Bar to create a pro-bono parklet design that, once completed, will offer space for patrons and others to gather, helping the small business foster community and stay afloat during the ongoing pandemic.
+In 2020, as COVID-19 created a prescient need for social distancing and outdoor spaces for dining and socializing, the HKS Richmond team partnered with Ms. Bee’s Juice Bar to create a pro-bono parklet design.
+Once completed, the parklet will offer space for patrons and others to gather, helping the small business foster community and stay afloat during the ongoing pandemic.

 Building Capacity for Tactical Design